World imports

 Perform a write of up to 4096 bytes, and then flush the stream.
 Block until all of these operations are complete, or an error occurs.

-This is a convenience wrapper around the use of check-write
+This is a convenience wrapper around the use of check-write,

-, and is implemented with the
+subscribe, write, and flush, and is implemented with the

 following pseudo-code: